PyrusMed/Pear-Interaction-Engine/README.md

 ## PIE Architecture
 PIE consists of modular components that can be swapped in and out.
 These components revolve around the `Controller`, `ControllerBehavior` and `Interaction` classes.
-- `Controller`s represent user input devices
+- `Controller` represents a user input device, such as the user's eyes
-- `ControllerBehavior`s represent things a controller can do
+- `ControllerBehavior` represents something a controller can do, like gazing at an object
-- `Interaction`s represent how user input affects objects
+- `Interaction` represents how input affects objects, such as highlighting an object when its looked at

 ### Example - Fade On Hover (3 steps)